teuben/dc2019/scripts4paper/bloopers.md

 file, but especially in cases like feather and ssc, one has to be careful when and where the PB is applied.

+## Total Power (Single Dish) Map

+A TP map can be made in two ways

+1. An OTF style map, based on smoothing the skymodel with the appropriate beam (57" or whatever), but of course the question is , what is this beam?

+2. Use the simobserve() and friends.
+In **simalma** it was found that it introduced an extra factor of 0.96 to the real TP beam apart from the flux scaling (kernel beam/real beam) - this factor is not included in the **simanalyze** code.
+The comments in **simalma** say that the simulated beam deviates from the real (diffraction) beam so that it needs this correction.

 ## Too many open files

 Can happen if you have large mosaics (e.g. our LMC).
 I had this in sky4f, using cfg=[0,1,2,3,4,5]